-I bought my Paragon game in 2004 for 400 dollars.
+I bought my Paragon game in 2004 for 400 dollars from a guy that was in the service and needed to move to California.
 The game isn't a great game (notice the price), but the game can be played and what it needs is a good restoration effort.
 Mostly, it needs the playfield artwork repainted, a good cleaning, and the game box needs to be repainted.
 I don't have pictures of the game yet since it's standing on end waiting its turn for a good restoration, but once I do get around to restoring it, I'll post plenty of before and after pictures.

 Flyer 1